ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 I learned about comma when I was doing research in the autonomous driving space sometime around 2019.
-I remember it left an impression on me since the company was taking a radically different approach from any other company that I looked into.
+I remember it left an impression since the company was taking a radically different approach from any other company that I looked into.
 I was also shocked that an autonomous driving company would open source their software; it felt like a magician spoiling all his tricks throughout the show.
 (I didn't know Penn and Teller back then!)
 I was also skeptical that someone can attach a smartphone-size device, priced at $1000 (for the early comma), on their dashboard and make it drive itself, while other companies were pouring in BILLIONS of $$$ to do the same thing.
 Boy was I wrong.

 &nbsp;